TaratorMusic/TaratorMusic/README.md

 TaratorMusic only uses 75MB per second of memory while open, 95MB per second while listening to a song, and 125 MB per second while downloading a song.
 The lightweightness of the app makes it suitable for computers with very low specs.
 ![image](https://github.com/user-attachments/assets/20c7afed-efbf-4643-8fa9-282a2c4c960e)

-## Sound Stabilisation
+## Volume Stabilisation
-You can enable and disable the sound stabilisation provided by FFmpeg package.
+You can enable and disable the volume stabilisation provided by FFmpeg package.
 It will help all the songs be near the same volume, eliminating the need to change the volume every new song in case they are too quiet or loud.